anynines/a9s_swift/README.md

 ### rails applications with carrierwave or paperclip

 Some example initializers are provided in the examples directory.
 Just copy the according file over to your rails application's app/config/initializers directory and start using the anynines swift service within your live applications.
-For some usage examples please refer to the [examples directory!](examples) .
+For some usage examples please refer to the [examples directory](examples) .

 Please make sure to bind a swift service instance to your application to enable access to the swift credentials.